codemike513/Python-FLET/README.md

-# Python-FLET-Calculator
+# Python-FLET
-FLET - A Python Library combination of Python and Flutter.
-A Calculator UI using Flet.
+FLET - A Python Framework that is combination of Python and Flutter.
+Repository of applications built using Flet Framework.